 Marrubium vulgare Open-pollinated.
-Perennial forms a 2' bushy stand of grey-green wooly leaves, making a good border.
+Perennial to Zone 3.
+Forms a 2' bushy stand of grey-green wooly leaves, making a good border.
 Horehound candies were once common for soothing coughs and the tea makes a strong remedy for coughs and lung congestion.
 One of the bitter herbs of Passover.
 Transplant while seedlings are still small or direct seed into light dry sandy soil.
 Hardy to Zone 3. ~950 seeds/g. ③

 About medicinal herbs: Archeological evidence dates the medicinal use of herbs back 60,000 years to the Neanderthals.
 85% of the world’s population employ herbs as medicines, and 40% of pharmaceuticals in the U.S. contain plant-derived materials.
 Fewer than 10% of higher plant species have been investigated for their medicinal components.
 Interest in traditional herbal remedies continues to grow.